Miłobądz railway station

 Miłobądz railway station is a railway station serving the village of Miłobądz Mały in the Pomeranian Voivodeship, Poland.
 The station is located on the Warsaw–Gdańsk railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Mühblanz.

 A train crash took place here on 6 July 1972.

 Modernisation

 The station was modernised in 2010, which included rebuilding the platforms, renewing the tracks and the signalling system.

 Train services

 The station is served by the following services: